 The data collector will be started as external process which will communicate with mosaik via sockets.
-The line 'cmd': 'python collector.py %(addr)s' tells mosaik to start the simulator by executing the command python collector.py.
-Beforehand, mosaik replaces the placeholder %(addr)s with its actual socket address HOSTNAME:PORT so that the simulator knows where to connect to.
+The line 'cmd': '%(python)s collector.py %(addr)s' tells mosaik to start the simulator by executing the command python collector.py.
+Beforehand, mosaik replaces the placeholder %(python)s with the current python interpreter (the same as used to execute the scenario script) and %(addr)s with its actual socket address HOSTNAME:PORT so that the simulator knows where to connect to.